 My inspiration for this project was this set of milk glass bottles my friend found for me curbside (aka #trashure), plus a few I acquired at the flea market.

-To find your dimensions, place your bottles apart from each other as you would want them to sit in the caddy.
+Next, to find your dimensions, place your bottles apart from each other as you would want them to sit in the caddy.
 For instance, I was using ¾” thick wood, so I left approximately a ¾” space in between them for the middle board.
-Then measure from the outside widest bottle point on the bottle to the opposing outside bottle to get the length.
+Then, measure from the outside widest bottle point on the bottle to the opposing outside bottle to get the length.
 Mine was 10″ and yours will depend on what bottle you’re using.
-This doesn’t have to be accurate since having a little wiggle room is okay.
+Likewise, this doesn’t have to be accurate since having a little wiggle room is okay.

 …and HERE at Christmastime.

-First, cut 3 length pieces remembering to measure twice, cut once. (ask me how I know 😉 ) My favorite tool on long pieces like this is my little 5″ circular saw.
+First, cut 3 length pieces remembering to measure twice, cut once. (ask me how I know. tsk. ) My favorite tool on long pieces like this is my little 5″ circular saw.
 However, my miter, or jigsaw, or even a hand saw would work too.
 Yes, I’m back to working out in 20 degree weather.
 Send me some sun, will ya!

 TIP: If you don’t want to cut or don’t have the tools, the home improvement stores will cut it for you for FREE.
 Just take in your measurements and ask!